What every best Miter Saws has:

 Popular Woodworking's article archive includes two single-product reviews for sliding miter saws.
 Editors sum up each saw's strong and weak points in a few paragraphs.
 Although they don't go into a lot of detail about their testing methods, it's clear they have personally handled the saws.
 However, there's no direct comparison between models.

 Andy Beasley subjects eight 12-inch compound miter saws, including single- and dual-bevel models from Bosch, DeWalt, Hitachi, Makita, and Ridgid, to eight hours of hands-on testing.
 He provides a detailed chart comparing the saws' cutting capacity, controls, fences, and scales and names his top picks for specific uses.
-Though this is an older review, four of the eight saws it covers are still available.
+Though this is an older review, a few of the saws it covers are still available.

-There are more than 150 compound miter saws for sale on Amazon.com, but only a few dozen models receive a significant amount of owner feedback.
-Models from Hitachi, DeWalt, and Bosch all receive ratings of 4.5 stars or better from at least 150 users.
+Amazon.com lists more than 300 products in its section on compound miter saws, but only a few dozen models receive a significant amount of owner feedback.
+Several models from Hitachi and DeWalt receive ratings of 4.5 stars or better from at least 150 users.
 Individual reviews vary in quality from detailed and knowledgeable to brief and trivial.

-Of the 30-plus compound miter saws at Lowes.com, fewer than a dozen receive 25 or more comments from owners.
-Among these, two Hitachi models receive the highest ratings, with 5-star overall scores and more than 200 reviews each.
-Models from Kobalt and DeWalt also earn high scores from 100 owners or more.
-Some saws include ratings that originated at the manufacturer's web site.
+Of the 60-plus compound miter saws at Lowe's, only a handful receive 75 or more comments from owners.
+Among these, two models from Hitachi and Kobalt (a Lowe's exclusive) models receive the highest ratings, with 4.5-star overall scores and more than 200 reviews each.
+Other models from Kobalt, Bosch, Hitachi, and DeWalt also earn high scores, though not from as many owners.
+Review totals sometimes include those originally posted at the manufacturer's site.